gik0geck0/Dreamjob-Deliverer/README.md

 - [Using WebSockets on Heroku with Node.js](https://devcenter.heroku.com/articles/node-websockets)

 ## Running Tests
+these commands should be run from within the application directory

 to run tests in Chrome
 $ mocha tests\chrome_tests.coffee --compilers coffee:coffee-script/register